Is (Chick Corea album)

-Is is the third studio album by Chick Corea, released in 1969 on Solid State Records.
-It features Corea with trumpeter Woody Shaw, tenor saxophonist Bennie Maupin, flautist Hubert Laws, bassist Dave Holland and drummers Jack DeJohnette & Horace Arnold.
-In 2002, Blue Note Records re-released all tracks from this album, together with 1969's Sundance, along with alternate takes from both albums as The Complete "Is" Sessions.
+Is is the third studio album by Chick Corea, recorded over three days in May 1969 and released on Solid State Records later that year.
+The album features a septet with trumpeter Woody Shaw, tenor saxophonist Bennie Maupin, flautist Hubert Laws, bassist Dave Holland and drummers Jack DeJohnette & Horace Arnold.

+In 2002, Blue Note Records re-released all tracks from this album, together with Sundance (1972), along with alternate takes from both albums as The Complete "Is" Sessions.

+Reception

+Harvey Pekar, in a contemporary review for DownBeat, wrote "in view of the excellence Corea has demonstrated in the past, this record is disappointing", and that it was "an uneven but sometimes interesting LP".

 Track listing

-All music composed by Chick Corea, except where otherwise noted.
+All music composed by Chick Corea except as noted.